cowprotocol/cowswap/libs/widget-lib/docs/README.md

 cowSwapWidget(widgetContainer, params)
 ```

-> **Coming soon, please get in touch to sign up to the beta program: <TODO-TYPEFORM>**
+> **Coming soon, please get in touch to sign up to the beta program: TODO-TYPEFORM**

 ## Wallet provider

 You can pass the wallet provider from your application to seamlessly use the widget as part of your application.
 Also, you can not specify the provider, in this case the widget will work in standalone mode with the ability to connect
-any wallet supported in CowSwap.
+any wallet supported in CoW Swap.

 A provider must comply with [EIP-1193](https://eips.ethereum.org/EIPS/eip-11930) and implement the interface: